AnnieH/AnnieH.github.io/_posts/2014-06-17-early-startup-employee.markdown

 <br />
 **Passion**

 It’s easier to get through the grind of working at an early-stage startup if you are really passionate about what you are building.
-I didn’t join Written with a passion for blogging or content marketing but what I did come in with is a passion for web development and writing good code, which fit role in the startup.
-Being continuously surrounded by the co-founders who are passionate about the main product focus has pushed me to strive to do my best work though and has helped grow my interest in it.
+I didn’t join Written with a passion for blogging or content marketing but what I did come in with is a passion for web development and writing good code, which made sense for my role in the startup.
+Being continuously surrounded by the founders who are passionate about the main product focus has pushed me to strive to do my best work though and has helped grow my interest in it.
 Now I am a believer that what I’m helping to build can be a game-changer in the content marketing space.

 <br />
 **Embracing the Roller Coaster Ride**